The Truth About “Natural” Perfumes: What Are Isolates and How to Spot Them

 ✔ Look for:

-Ingredient labels listing essential oils, not just isolates
+Ingredient labels listing essential oils, no isolates

 Terms like “whole essential oil perfume” or “certified organic isolates”.
 The later very rare.
+If there is no organic certification these "natural isolates" are most likely synthetic.

 Disclosures and/or Certifications (organic, vegan, IFRA compliant)